kongyo2/GitHub-URL-MCP/README.md

 ## Background

-This tool was created to solve the problem where LLMs often struggle to properly handle GitHub-related tasks.
-Many LLMs have difficulty constructing correct GitHub URLs from repository information or parsing GitHub URLs to extract meaningful components.
+This tool was created to solve the problem where LLMs often struggle to properly handle GitHub-related tasks and fail to appropriately call MCP tools for GitHub operations.
+Many LLMs have difficulty constructing correct GitHub URLs from repository information, parsing GitHub URLs to extract meaningful components, or knowing when to use available MCP tools for GitHub-related requests.
 This server provides specialized tools that make these operations reliable and consistent for AI applications.

 *Note: This issue might be specific to the LLMs I commonly use, but providing dedicated tools ensures consistent behavior across different AI systems.*